-Joseph E. Ready and Mary Elizabeth Buffam
+Joseph McEwan Ready and Mary Elizabeth Buffam

 Joseph Ready